Wirral University Teaching Hospital Trust cares for 38 patients with Covid-19 in hospital

 Wirral University Teaching Hospital Trust was caring for 38 patients with coronavirus in hospital as of last Wednesday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on April 5 was down from 46 on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on April 12 was in line with the same day the previous week.

 Advertisement